zephyrproject-rtos/zephyr/doc/getting_started/installation_mac.rst

 Development Environment Setup on Mac OS
 #######################################

-This section describes how to build the kernel in a development system.
+This section describes how to set up a Mac OS development system.

-This guide was tested by compiling and running the Zephyr Kernel's sample applications on the following Mac OS version:
+After completing these steps, you will be able to compile and run your Zephyr applications on the following Mac OS version:

-* Mac OS X 10.11 (El Capitan)
+Mac OS X 10.11 (El Capitan)

 Update Your Operating System
 ****************************